tkhamez/neucore/README.md

 Set the required environment variables, see in file `backend/.env.dist`

-Make sure that the webserver can write in `backend/var/logs` and `backend/var/cache`.
+Make sure that the webserver can write in `backend/var/logs`.

 Execute:
 ```